home for dogs training button

 I learned so much about the body language of the dog and the pack hierarchy.
 I was able to experience the difference between training and communicating with a “new to the world” puppy as compared to the adoption dogs I had worked with previously.

-With over 25 years of working with dogs and 15 years of working with their owners,
+With over 25 years of working with dogs and their owners,

 I find I am still learning and growing with them, discovering new tweaks to the methods.